-- minimally affected due to waste dumping in the deep ocean. - The assimilative capacity of ocean is incredibly high as oceans are huge. - With properly organized and welldesigned dumping method, waste can be collected, concentrated and disposed in deep particular confined area in the ocean, which can cause least damage to the overall marine life. - The waste dumped in ocean can be easily degraded due to abundant aeration and vast flora and fauna. - It is one of the cheapest methods of waste disposal for the communities residing in the coastal areas.

-- The waste accumulated deep inside the ocean may have hidden risk in long run.
-In one of the investigations, the mercury level in the whale was found to be much higher than in the ocean, which may be due to bioaccumulation. - Once the toxins are dumped in ocean, the containment is not ensured, while in case of landfill disposal, consequences can be brought under control easily. - If the waste dumped contains more organic matter than it will result in the depletion of oxygen level. - Once, a damage is done to a particular area in the ocean, it will take long time to restore as the residence time of ocean is quite high.
+Merits and demerits of solid wastes disposal into the Sea Merits Demerits Dumping of solid waste into the sea pose less hazard than landfill disposal and incineration of solid waste.
+Coastal fisheries and communities residing beside coastline may be minimally affected due to waste dumping in the deep ocean.
+The assimilative capacity of ocean is incredibly high as oceans are huge.
+With properly organized and well-designed dumping method, waste can be collected, concentrated and disposed in deep particular confined area in the ocean, which can cause least damage to the overall marine life.
+The waste dumped in ocean can be easily degraded due to abundant aeration and vast flora and fauna.
+It is one of the cheapest methods of waste disposal for the communities residing in the coastal areas.
+It is economical to dump waste near the shore by the communities but transporting and disposing waste deep in the ocean requires huge investment and well-designed system.
+The waste accumulated deep inside the ocean may have hidden risk in long run.
+In one of the investigations, the mercury level in the whale was found to be much higher than in the ocean, which may be due to bioaccumulation.
+Once the toxins are dumped in ocean, the containment is not ensured, while in case of landfill disposal, consequences can be brought under control easily.
+If the waste dumped contains more organic matter than it will result in the depletion of oxygen level.
+Once, a damage is done to a particular area in the ocean is quite high.